 I like the design in the picture above.
 The overall design of this patio is pretty simple, but the sink is a really interesting element of it.
 A sink has an unregular shape, texture, and an interesting faucet.
 It doesn’t scream look at me, but when you do it simply looks amazing.

 Take the look at what is under it – a storage box for detergent, that also hides plumbing behind it.
 Clever!

 Outdoor sink for a wet bar

-There are many solutions for hosts who like to entertain, and the sink is not the only option.
+There are many solutions for hosts who like to entertain, and a simple sink is not the only option.
 Have you heard about bar centers?
-These are ready to use modules that can give you features of a sink and are equipped with ice storage bin, removable condiment trays, bottle shelf, and more.
+These are ready-to-use modules that can give you features of a sink and are equipped with ice storage bin, removable condiment trays, bottle shelf, and more.
 Such a solution takes more space – about 30″ of a counter width, but organizes the space.
 This one I’d recommend if you entertain a lot.